borisschapira/boris.schapira.dev/_posts/en/web/2019/2019-03-20-lazy-loading-faster-webpages-seo-friendly.md

 You may be afraid of the resulting verbose HTML related to code duplication.
-Don’t worry, your HTML documents have to be compressed with gzip or brotli before being sent on the network, hence a marginal impact in transfer size (if you’re not sure you’re website is properly using compression, [audit your pages on Dareboost](https://www.dareboost.com/)).
+Don’t worry, your HTML documents have to be compressed with gzip or brotli before being sent on the network, hence a marginal impact in transfer size (if you’re not sure your website is properly using compression, [audit your pages on Dareboost](https://www.dareboost.com/)).

 Of course, it remains true that entering all these tags is tedious.
 When